stephenxxxx/AccessDenied/README.md

 ✉ stephen@stephenlittleton.com
 ☎ (706)315-9678

-Denying access to Apple, Twitter, Facebook via HOSTS file.
+Denying access to FATP: Facebook, Apple, Twitter, Pintrest via HOSTS file.
 For a better life.
 This file blocks twitter, pintrest, facebook, and most of the tracking sites they use.
 It is very nice list.
 To use, simply copy these entries into your system's host file.

 # ࿈ NEW